Court‑Ordered Structure for Parent-Child Contact Problems

 • anxiety, stress, or developmental vulnerability

-Regardless of how the situation develops, a child rejecting a parent is a signal that the parenting system is not functioning as intended.
+Regardless of cause, a child rejecting a parent is a signal that the parenting system is not functioning as intended.

 • chronic anxiety and divided loyalty

-A Parenting Coordinator (PC) works after a court order or parenting agreement is in place, when conflict persists and implementation has broken down.
-The PC’s role is to support the implementation of existing orders and agreements, reduce children’s exposure to conflict, and assist parents in meeting their legal parenting obligations.
+A Parenting Coordinator works after a court order or parenting agreement is in place, when conflict persists and implementation has broken down.
+The role is to assist with implementing existing parenting arrangements, reduce children’s exposure to conflict, and support parents in meeting their legal parenting obligations.

 The focus is on: